5 min read By Mike VanVickle

 Early Action Avoids All These Problems

 The simplest and most cost-effective path is not to face these issues at all.
-Buildings that engage with compliance now—in 2025—can be complete by 2026 or 2027, well ahead of any deadline.
+Buildings that engage with compliance now—in 2026—can be complete by 2027, well ahead of any Tier 1 deadline.
 These buildings avoid penalties, maintain marketability, and demonstrate environmental responsibility.

 Get Ahead of Penalties